-I just love these puddings.
+I just love these little citrus puddings.
 They’re the perfect dinner party dessert for me – fast to prepare in advance, a little bit indulgent and taste spectacular.
-Despite the fact they are made from basically nothing but cream and sugar, they are surprisingly light and don’t leave you feeling like […]
+Despite the fact they are made from basically nothing but cream and sugar, they are surprisingly light and don’t leave you […]

 Our philosophy is simple.
 Good produce, prepared well, eaten for pleasure.
 Food is a passion.
 We whole-heartedly believe in using fresh, seasonal produce, and organic, free range meats and poultry whenever possible.
 Free range eggs are a must.
 When time and situation permit, there is nothing like […]

 I love my garden.
 Actually I love the idea of my garden more than the art of gardening.
 All that weeding, pruning, waiting for things to grow… Herbs are the ideal solution.
 For the most part they’re easy-care, low maintenance plants able to be used immediately, and they bring so much flavour and freshness to cooking.
 Plus you can grow a herb garden practically anywhere so space is not an issue.
 And a herb garden is a really pretty alternative to flowers.